Deep Learning as the Disciplined Construction of Tame Objects: Convergence of Subgradient Method

 \subsection{Preliminaries from variational analysis}

 We first recall the notion of Clarke subdifferential and provide some context on its relevence in nonsmooth nonconvex optimization.
-Then, we complete the notion of manifold, introduced in \cref{sec:conventions}, with tangent and normal spaces, tangent metric, and Riemannian gradient.
+Then, we complete the notion of manifold, introduced in \Cref{sec:conventions}, with the notion of Riemannian differential and Riemannian gradient.

 The notion of gradient, valid and useful for differentiable functions, is well extended to the nondifferentiable setting by that of Clarke subdifferential.
 This notion is applicable when the points where the function is not differentiable have measure zero.
 Interestingly, this holds true as soon as the function is locally Lipschitz -- this is Rademacher's theorem \cite{nekvindaSimpleProofRademacher1988}, and also by the stronger and independent stratification statement \cref{verdier_stratification}.